kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 through the return value before acting on it.
 Sometimes this can be resolved by using an [overload](#use-typingoverload-to-overload-a-function).

-If you find yourself writing a function which returns a Union of something | None, consider whether it would make sense throwing an appropriate exception instead.
+If you find yourself writing a function which returns a Union of something | None, consider whether it would make sense throwing an appropriate exception instead, for example:

 ```python
 from typing import Union